 - Long-term care needs or nursing home costs

 Injured pedestrians may also be able to seek additional compensation for the mental anguish, pain, and suffering that the accident caused.

-Have You Been Injured In A Florida Motor Vehicle Accident?
+Have You Been Injured In A Florida Pedestrian Accident?

-If you've been hurt in a motor vehicle accident you need to speak with an experineced car accident lawyer as soon as possible.
+If you've been hurt in a pedestrian accident you need to speak with an experineced Florida pedestrian accident lawyer as soon as possible.
 Please contact us online or call our Coral Springs office directly at 954.755.7803 to schedule your free consultation.
 We proudly serve Florida residents including all of Fort Lauderdale, Boca Raton Miami-Dade County, Broward County, Palm Beach County and all points in between.